 In compliance with State and Federal regulations the BINGHAMTON WATER DEPARTMENT issues an annual report describing the quality of your drinking water.
-The purpose of this report is to raise your understanding of drinking water and of the need to primary source is the Susquehanna River and our back-up source is a well.
+The purpose of this report is to raise your understanding of drinking water and of the need to protect our drinking water sources.
+In 2023, we conducted tests for over 140 contaminants for each of our two sources.
+Our primary source is the Susquehanna River and our back-up source is a well.
 Water produced from both sources was below maximum contaminant levels for all monitored constituents.
 Monitoring samples taken from the distribution system were in compliance with State standards.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.